 The TRIN indicator, also known as the ARMS index because it was developed by Richard Arms, is functionally an oscillator-type indicator that is primarily used to identify short-term overbought or oversold conditions in the stock market.
 It does this by comparing advancing versus declining stocks, along with advancing versus declining volume.
 TRIN is short for “TRading INdex”.

-The TRIN indicator is referred to as breadth indicator because it gives an indication of how widely spread, in terms of advances versus declines, a stock market movement is, as reflected in a major stock market index such as the S&P 500 Index or the NASDAQ 100 Index.
+The TRIN indicator is referred to as a breadth indicator because it gives an indication of how widely spread, in terms of advances versus declines, a stock market movement is, as reflected in a major stock market index such as the S&P 500 Index or the NASDAQ 100 Index.

 Because the TRIN indicator factors in both price advances or declines and volume figures, it is seen as indicating both the velocity (advances/declines) and mass (volume figures) of the stock market’s overall price movement.